Hbraganza/Family-Home-Server-and-NAS/README.md

 ## To Do List

-- [ ] Setup File system and automated backup system on Pi 5 and Pi 2 for NAS
+- [ ] Setup file system and automated backup system on Pi 5 and Pi 2 for NAS
 	- [x] Setup Pi 5 with NAS visability on Linux and Windows using Samba
-	- [x] Setup Private User Sections and Shared Photo Section with Admin access to all files
+	- [x] Setup private user sections and shared photo section with admin access to all files
 	- [ ] Setup Pi 2 to perform smooth easy recovery
 	- [ ] Automate weekly backup with Wake-up Over LAN on Pi 2
 	- [ ] Setup HDD health monitor with 3 months history saved on the Pi 2 and Pi 5